We are a GOLD Rights Respecting School

 Inalienable – You cannot give them away or sell them and no one can take them away from you.

 Unconditional – They are not a reward and not dependent on a responsibility or performing an action to get them.
 They are universal and for everyone equally.

-We hope soon to achieve the Gold Award.
-Our focus is to help our children learn ABOUT THE RIGHTS, learn THROUGH THE RIGHTS, and FOR THE RIGHTS.
+As a Rights Respecting Gold status school our focus is to help our children learn ABOUT THE RIGHTS, learn THROUGH THE RIGHTS, and FOR THE RIGHTS.